mementum/backtrader/docs2/live/ib/ib.rst

 Trading with it
 ===============

-There is no change with regards to the standar usage.
+There is no change with regards to the standard usage.
 Just use the methods available in the strategy (see the ``Strategy`` reference for a full explanation)